Losant/losant-rest-js/docs/_schemas.md

 ## Notebook Execution Options

-Schema for the options for a nodebook execution request
+Schema for the options for a Notebook execution request

 ### <a name="notebook-execution-options-schema"></a> Schema